artichoke/artichoke/BUILD.md

 ### Ruby Toolchain

-Artichoke requires a recent Ruby 2.x and [bundler] 2.x.
-The [`.ruby-version`](.ruby-version) file in this repository specifies Ruby 2.6.3.
+Artichoke requires a recent Ruby and [bundler].
+The [`.ruby-version`](.ruby-version) file in this repository specifies the preferred Ruby toolchain.

 If you use [RVM], you can install Ruby dependencies by running: